realworldocaml/book/book/platform/README.md

 now wrap up this part by examining the tools you can use for editing, compiling, testing, documenting and publishing your own projects.

-The OCaml community has developed a suite of modern tools to interface it with IDEs such as Visual Studio Code, and to generate API documentation and implement modern software engineering practises such as continuous integration (CI) and unit or fuzz testing.
+The OCaml community has developed a suite of modern tools to interface it with IDEs such as Visual Studio Code, and to generate API documentation and implement modern software engineering practices such as continuous integration (CI) and unit or fuzz testing.
 All you need to do is to specify your project metadata (for example, library dependencies and compiler versions), and the OCaml Platform tools that we'll describe next will do much of the heavy lifting.

 ::: {data-type=note}
 #### Using the opam source-based package manager

 opam is the official package manager and metadata packaging format that is used in the OCaml community.
 We've been using it in earlier chapters to install OCaml libraries, and we're going to take a closer look at how to use opam within a full project next.
-You've almost certainly done this already at this point in the book, but in case you've skipped straight to this chapter make sure you first initialise opam's global state.[opam package manager/initializing]{.idx}
+You've almost certainly done this already at this point in the book, but in case you've skipped straight to this chapter make sure you first initialize opam's global state.[opam package manager/initializing]{.idx}

 ```
 $ opam init
 ```

-By default, opam doesn't require any special user permissions and stores all of the files it installs in `~/.opam`, such as the current build of the OCaml compiler if you didn't have one pre-installed when you initialised opam.
+By default, opam doesn't require any special user permissions and stores all of the files it installs in `~/.opam`, such as the current build of the OCaml compiler if you didn't have one pre-installed when you initialized opam.

 You can maintain multiple development environments with different packages and compilers installed, each of which is called a "switch" -- the default